Sunday, May 5, 2013

 But thanks to Miss Jean's words on the other end of the phone...those words would not be necessary.

-“You’ll never guess who is in my living room!”
-I knew immediately.
+“You’ll never guess who is in my living room!” she said excitedly....and I knew immediately.

 “What the heck!” was all I could say.